almamedia/browserstack-e2e-starter-kit/README.md

 Test suites must be stored in `./test/suites/`-folder.

-All suites must be written as CommonJS modules and they need to have at least one MochaJS `describe`-block inside them.
+A test suite must exposed as CommonJS module function which takes the ([webdriver.io](http://webdriver.io/)) `client` as an argument.
+Suite must have at least one MochaJS `describe`-block inside them.

 Here's an example structure: